dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Import Nodes](images/12030-ImportNodes.png)

 1. Then move your mouse to place the imported nodes where you want (if you hold the shift key while you move your mouse the nodes will snap to the grid), and then connect the output of the "**azureiothub**" node to the input of the "**To String**" node as shown below.
-Click the "**Deploy**" button when you are done to deploy the changes..
+Click the "**Deploy**" button when you are done to deploy the changes.

      The nodes being added do the following:

     - The **To String** function converts the byte data returned by the "**azureiothub**" node into a string value.
     - The **json** node then deserializes that string into an object.
     - The "**msg.payload**" debug node displays the object to the **debug** panel.
     - The "**If Temp Alert** node checks the "type" property on the object to see if it is literally "temp" if it is, the subsequent tasks are allowed to run.
     - The "**Turn on Buzzer**" task does nothing more than create a payload with a value of 1 to cause the buzzer to turn on.
     - The "**Grove Buzzer**" then looks at the payload coming in, and if it is a 1, id sounds the buzzer for a hard coded one second (1000000 microseconds).
     - The "**Get the Message**" node extracts just the "message" property from the object and passes it to the "**Show the Message**" node.
     - The "**Show the Message**" node displays the message text on the second row of the LCD panel and flashes the background of the panel red (rgb 255,0,0).

     ![Imported Nodes](images/12040-ImportedNodes.png)

 1. The Azure Web App we deployed in the previous task has a handy way to test the buzzer.
-Open up the ***http://&lt;name&gt;web.azurewebsites.net*** web application in browser.
+Open up the ***`http://<name>web.azurewebsites.net`*** web application in browser.

 1. Just to the left of each device under the "**Devices**" heading there is a small green button with a lightning bolt on it (![Test Buzzer Button](images/00000-TestBuzzerButton.png)).
 Click that button next to the device where you have deployed the updated Node-RED code, and you should: